How to Hide Your Emotions–Don't Let Others Know What You're Thinking

 3) Don't put up a fake smile

-A smile is a great asset to carry, but not always.
-While a smiling and bubbly look on your face may win you hearts and affection, that may not be the best thing to have in a serious meeting.
-You may think that with a fake smile you may be able to hide your feelings like sadness or anger.
-But we all know that a fake is, more often than not, easy to spot.
+A smile is a great asset to carry but is not always beneficial.
+While a smiling and bubbly look on your face may win you hearts and affection, it may not be the best look to wear in a serious meeting.
+You may think that with a fake smile you'll be able to hide feelings like sadness or anger.
+But we all know that a fake smile is, more often than not, easy to spot.
 So if you really want to hide your emotions, keep your lips straight.

 4) Relax your face